DiligentGraphics/DiligentEngine/README.md

 `copy_required_dlls()` is a convenience function that copies shared libraries next to the executable so that the system can find and load them.
 Alternatively, you can link against static (as well as shared) versions of libraries using `target_link_libraries()` command.
-In this case there is no need to explicitly add *DiligentCore* to the list of include directories.
+In this case there is no need to explicitly add *DiligentCore* to the list of include directories as the targets export all required include paths.
 Please also take a look at getting started tutorials for [Windows](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial00_HelloWin32) and [Linux](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial00_HelloLinux).